pydesc/PyDesc/doc/cookbook.md

 Alignment is a mapping between residues or nucleotides of two or more biomolecules.
-It could be represented as graph, where vertices are residues or nucleotides (mers) and where edges indicate that mer from one structure corresponds with mer from other structure(s).
+It could be represented as graph, where vertices are residues or nucleotides (mers) and where edges indicate that mer from one structure corresponds with mer from other or the same structure(s).
-In proper alignment there should be as many subsets of vertices as many structures are aligned.
+In proper alignment there should be at least as many subsets of vertices as many structures are aligned.
- Edges would be allowed only between different subsets of vertices and every pair of structures would be a bijection (with edges representing relation).
+ Edges would be allowed only between different subsets of vertices and every pair of such subsets would be a bijection (with edges representing relation).
  In multiple alignment (alignment of more than two structures) that relation should be reflexive, meaning that if mer `a` from structure `A` is aligned with mer `b` from structure `B` and mer `b` from structure `B` was aligned with mer `c` from structure `C`, that would lead us to conclusion that mer `a` from `A` is aligned with `c` from `C`.
- That allows for two kind of improper alignments: ones that align mers within structures, and those that align single mer with more than one mer from other structure.
- First kind in not served by PyDesc at all.
- Second kind might be dealt with using PyDesc.
- Intention was to enable editing in order to fix such improper alignments.
- Bear in mind that there are methods that will result in unexpected behaviour while called for improper alignments though.
+If there are multiple subsets of mers with edges, but representing the same structure, we deal with self-aligned structures (e.g. repetitive motifs).
+ PyDesc is able to handle such cases.
 In PyDesc we assume that an edge between two mers from different structures indicates structural similarity.
 It is possible to use PyDesc to work with aligned sequences as well, but note that this